-Acne, blemishes, hyperpigmentation, and dryness are some things we try to steer clear from when it comes to our skin.
+Acne, blemishes, hyperpigmentation, and dryness are some things we try to steer clear of when it comes to our skin.
 It’s safe to say that everyone wants beautiful, healthy skin.
 What could be better than that?
-Unfortunately, there are skincare mistakes you may be making that’ll keep you from achieving the skin you desire.
+Unfortunately, there are skincare mistakes you can make that will keep you from achieving the skin you desire.

 I know I’m guilty of some of the mistakes I’ll be discussing in this post, but the good news is they can easily be fixed!